 There is a check hose at the bottom of the air filter housing.
 If dust or water can be viewed in this hose, empty the hose and clean the air filter housing thoroughly.
-If the vehicle was submerged, please contact your local dealer to check for water inside the engine crankcase.

 If a large amount of water is present in the air filter, have your dealer check for water entering the engine crankcase.